mech/Notes/API/api_design.md

 # Design

+> Always separate thinking about real-world things from the documents which describe those things.
+Resource before representation. - Mike Atherton

 Document-driven development.
 Test-driven also!
 Code style-guide.
 Code review.
 Pair-programming.

 One of the central notions of the Web is that we separate the identity of a resource from its representation and implementation.